BioClub/htbaa.bioclub.tokyo/content/_index.md

 - [x] Make HW 1-10.
 - [x] Attend at least 33% of BioClub Review Meetings.
-- [x] Develop your Personal Final Project and document it on your Pages.
+- [x] Develop your Personal Final Project, document it on your Pages, and share it as a post on the Forum.
-- [x] Develop your Group Final Project and document it on your Pages.
+- [x] Develop your Group Final Project and document it on your Pages, and share it as a post on the Forum..
 - [x] Sign the Student MoU

 ### Current Committed Listeners